-Since a very young age I’ve been in search of something more and have felt a distinct longing to understand my soul and be true to my heart’s calling.
+Since a young age I’ve been on an inner quest for wisdom and have felt a distinct longing to understand my soul and the meaning of life.

 I began the journey by walking myself into a nondenominational Christian church when I was 13 years old.
 For the following 5 years I became a fairly conservative and religious girl who was determined to please God.
 But eventually I felt constricted by the rules and confinement of organized religion.
 I felt frustrated by the limitations that the church put on my curious and expanding mind.

 So at age 18–fully anxious and entirely curious about the world–I left the church and began dipping my toes in mindfulness, yoga, meditation, and spirituality that existed beyond religion.
 Then from my late teens to my mid 20s, I gradually moved from dipping my toes in spirituality and mindfulness to full on swimming in its expansive sea.

 I spent a substantial amount of time exploring on my own both externally and especially internally.
 I’d camp by myself or sleep in my car overnight in a canyon, travel alone nationally and internationally, journal in-depth and transparently about my longings and thoughts, practice ecstatic dance in my studio apartment, and experiment with yoga and meditation.
 Anything that helped me to experience life deeper and expand my awareness… I wanted it.

 I studied Gender & Women’s Studies in college which helped me to access empowerment.
 Meanwhile, my spiritual practices helped me to connect to the wild feminine parts of myself that I felt through connecting to nature.
 It was in the quiet solitude of the trees that I was able to move deeper into myself, as if in the presence of the greatest spiritual teacher.
 Nature has the power to guide women toward an awareness of themselves that is far beyond the superficial identities we are often burdened with in western society.